ga-wdi-curriculum/git-branching/readme.md

 # Git Branching + Workflows

 ## Learning Objectives

-- this is a test
 - Explain what a branch is in git
 - Create, merge and delete branches on local and remote repositories
 - Describe how branching and merging allows for collaboration during development
-- Describe Github Workflows using issues, branches, and pull-requests
+- Describe Github Workflows using issues, branches and pull-requests
 - Resolve a merge conflict

 ## Review (5 min)